Large Time Behaviour and the Second Eigenvalue Problem for Finite State Mean-Field Interacting Particle Systems: Abstract

 \section{Abstract}

 This article examines large time behaviour of finite state mean-field interacting particle systems.
-We first show that the time required for convergence of the empirical measure process of the $N$-particle system to its invariant measure scales like $\exp\{N\Lambda\}$ for a suitable constant $\Lambda \geq 0$.
-We then show that, in the reversible case, the second eigenvalue of the generator associated with the empirical measure process scales like $\exp\{-N\Lambda\}$.
-Finally, we show convergence of the empirical measure of the system of particles to a global minimum of a certain entropy function when particles are added over time in a controlled fashion. \textbf{MSC 2010 subject classifications:} Primary 60F10, 60K35; Secondary 47A75, 60J75, 68M20 \\ \textbf{Keywords:} Mean-field interaction, metastability, exit from a domain, large time behaviour, second eigenvalue problem, simulated annealing
+Our first main result is a sharp estimate (in the exponential scale) on the time required for convergence of the empirical measure process of the $N$-particle system to its invariant measure; we show that when time is of the order of $\exp\{N\Lambda\}$ for a suitable constant $\Lambda \geq 0$, the process has mixed well and it is close to its invariant measure.
+We then obtain large-$N$ asymptotics of the second largest eigenvalue of the generator associated with the empirical measure process when it is reversible with respect to its invariant measure.
+We show that its absolute value scales as $\exp\{-N\Lambda\}$.
+The main tools used in establishing our results are the large deviation properties of the empirical measure process from its large-$N$ limit.
+As an application of the study of large time behaviour, we also show convergence of the empirical measure of the system of particles to a global minimum of a certain `entropy' function when particles are added over time in a controlled fashion.
+The controlled addition of particles is analogous to the cooling schedule associated with the search for a global minimum of a function using the simulated annealing algorithm. \textbf{MSC 2010 subject classifications:} Primary 60F10, 60K35; Secondary 47A75, 60J75, 68M20 \\ \textbf{Keywords:} Mean-field interaction, metastability, exit from a domain, large time behaviour, second eigenvalue problem, simulated annealing